-Students are able to take two years of Spanish based on their academic performance.
-In seventh grade, students will take introduction to Spanish that will help establish a baseline knowledge in the language.
-In eight grade, students will take the equivalent to high school Spanish 1 and those that complete the course with passing grades will earn 1.0 credit hours on their high school transcript and be eligible to take Spanish 2 as 9th graders.
+Middle school world language instruction enables students to take two years of spanish based upon eligibility.
+In seventh grade, students take an introductory course to establish baseline knowledge in the language.
+The eighth grade course is equivalent to Spanish 1 at the high school.
+Those who complete the course with passing grades will earn 1.0 credit hours on their high school transcript and be eligible to take Spanish 2 as freshmen.

 High school world language instruction provides students a choice between Spanish, French, or German (at Dundee-Crown and Jacobs).
 Students will develop the language skills in order to communicate in personal, professional, and social settings with others that speak the target language.
 While in class, students will almost exclusively utilize the target language as they are immersed in communicative activities and learning about the target cultures.